fullstackfreelancer/ce_timeline/README.md

 # Timeline Content Element for TYPO3 (ce_timeline)

 This extension provides a new content element of type "Timeline" (ce_timeline) that contains inline records of different timeline entries.
 Please note that this is not a plugin and there are no records visible in any list view by default.
-Feel free to use the code or the extension to use it as a basis for your own stuff.
+Feel free to use the code or the extension as a basis for your own stuff.

+## Features

+- User friendly and very easy to handle
+- Includes predefined light, dark and pink stylesheets
+- 100% responsive
+- 2 different entry types (time and text)
+- Entries can be ordered manually
+- Optional header and text (rte) above each timeline
+- Does not require any JavaScript
+- Does not require any other Extension
+- Translated in English, German and Spanish

 ## Installation